top of page

 ABOUT SHANNON EGAN

-In 2007, Shannon moved to New York City and wrote for the United Nations Population Fund (UNFPA), an agency focused on reproductive health and human rights.
-While working for UNPFA, Shannon's reports on humanitarian crises, including those in the Pacific Islands, Dominican Republic of Congo, Kenya, and Nepal, played a critical role in raising awareness about support for women to ensure the health, security, and well-being of families and communities.
+In 2007, Shannon relocated to New York City and began writing for the United Nations Population Fund (UNFPA), an agency dedicated to reproductive health and human rights.
+Her reports on humanitarian crises, including those in the Pacific Islands, the Democratic Republic of Congo, Kenya, and Nepal, played a crucial role in raising awareness and support for women's health, security, and the well-being of families and communities.

-In early 2007, Shannon established a contract with Fifi Oscard, a renowned NYC literary agency.
-Shannon worked closely with her agent, Carolyn French, to develop a book based on her experiences in Sudan.
-Throughout this process, Shannon's ongoing struggle with drug and alcohol addiction worsened, and as a result, she lost the contract.
+During this time, Shannon also established a contract with Fifi Oscard, a renowned literary agency in NYC.
+Working closely with her agent, Carolyn French, Shannon aimed to develop a book based on her experiences in Sudan.
+Unfortunately, her ongoing struggle with drug and alcohol addiction worsened, leading to the loss of her contract.

-Shannon found long-term recovery on January 4th, 2011, and works as Marketing, Communications, and Development Consultant for Addiction Recovery Organizations worldwide, including for Recovery Africa in Ghana.
-She has also supported Faces & Voices of Recovery projects in Washington D.C, Generation Found Film, Lost & Found Recovery, Recovery Communities North Carolina, Spirit Works Foundation in Virginia, Lost & Found Recovery in Minnesota, and many more.
-Through her expertise, she aims to provide affordable and innovative growth campaigns to help organizations expand their reach and facilitate a positive conversation around America's crisis.
+Today, Shannon is a highly accomplished grant writer, having received multiple awards for her work in raising millions of dollars in funds for addiction recovery organizations in the United States.
+Her journey towards recovery began on January 4th, 2011.
+Currently, she serves as a Marketing, Communications, and Development Consultant for various addiction recovery organizations worldwide, including Recovery Africa in Ghana.
+Additionally, she has provided support to projects such as Faces & Voices of Recovery in Washington, D.C., the Generation Found Film, Lost & Found Recovery, Recovery Communities North Carolina, Spirit Works Foundation in Virginia, Lost & Found Recovery in Minnesota, among others.
+Leveraging her expertise, Shannon aims to deliver affordable and innovative growth campaigns that expand the reach of these organizations and foster a positive conversation around America's addiction crisis.

 bottom of page